top of page

 Evaluation of USPSTF Lung Cancer Screening Guidelines Among African American Adult Smokers

-By: Melinda C. Aldrich, Sarah F. Mercaldo, Kim L. Sandler, William J. Blot, Eric L. Grogan, Jeffrey D. Blume
+By: Melinda C. Aldrich, Sarah F. Mercaldo, Kim L. Sandler, William J. Blot, et al.

 Where: JAMA Oncology, June 2019